ann1ejohansson/irtree/README.md

                    "lmtest", "truncdist"))
 ```

-`truncdist` is optional: if installed, the RT simulation uses a proper truncated log-normal; otherwise it falls back to clipping.

 ### Running with Simulated Data

 The repository ships with a data simulator so the full pipeline can be run without access to the proprietary Prowise Learn dataset.
 To use it, make sure `use_simulated_data <- TRUE` in `00_config.R` (this is the default), then run the scripts in order: